MikeBeaton/GitCheatSheet/README.md

     git rebase -i HEAD~2

+Rebase all the way to the first commit (which can't be done with the above):

+    git rebase -i --root

 Split a commit:

     git rebase -i HEAD~1 (or as far back as needed to include the one to split)